 All Trinity-Pawling students are expected to behave in ways that support the well-being, health, and safety of themselves and others.
 To this end, students should be respectful in their interactions and relationships and learn to recognize how their actions and speech affect others.
 Students should aim to be courteous, kind, and inclusive, and accept constructive feedback and criticism as being essential parts of learning and membership within the community.
-Students are expected to adhere to COVID-19 protocols.
+Students are expected to adhere to the COVID-19 protocols that are applied at any point in time.